rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/_index.md

 Windows features for RKE2 include:

+- Windows supports the vSphere node driver
+- Calico CNI for Windows RKE2 custom clusters
+- Project Network Isolation (PNI) for Calico
 - Windows Containers with RKE2 powered by containerd
+- Provisioning of Windows RKE2 clusters through Terraform
 - Provisioning of Windows RKE2 custom clusters directly from the Rancher UI
-- Calico CNI for Windows RKE2 custom clusters

 Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.